Supporting Educators • Promoting Learning

 - The use of memory – usually with little intelligence (“learn by rote”)

 - Mechanical or unthinking routine or repetition

-This definition certainly goes straight to the heart of the problem: rote learning is “usually with little intelligence”.
+This definition certainly goes straight to the heart of the concern: that rote learning is “usually with little intelligence”.
 It is essentially “mechanical or unthinking”.
-That’s the basic definition!

-As this YouTube video demonstrates, even chickens can play by rote:
+As this YouTube video demonstrates, even chickens can play this way: